kianfattahy/Gym-Booker/README.md

 # Gym-Booker

 Automate your gym bookings post-Covid with the Gym-Booker bot.
-With gyms implementing time slot reservations to ensure safety, this bot ensures you never miss your workout schedule.
+With the McGill Gym implementing time slot reservations to ensure safety during COVID, this bot ensures you never miss your workout schedule.

 ## Overview